ptomulik/puppet-repoutil/README.md

 ## Module Description

-The module provides means to access meta-information from package repositories such as apt or yum.
+The module provides means to access meta-information from package repositories such as apt.
 The supported operations currently include:

   * listing available packages,
   * listing available package(s) versions,